Carnegie Libraries of Indiana

 It's hard to tell if the current building is the Carnegie building, heavily modified, or an entirely new building.

 It's the former.

 1910 grant.
-Opened slightly more than 100 years ago: May 8, 1913.
+Opened more than 100 years ago: May 8, 1913.
 Carnegie building converted into City Hall, 1987.
 The Library is now known as the Hamilton East Public Library, which also serves Fisher.

 'Clear View' brand card by the Ft.
 Wayne Box and Printing Company.
 The building looks as if some modernization was made to the facade along the way.